 - Manufacturing defects: In rare cases, ABS sensors may fail due to manufacturing defects.
 This can include issues with the sensor’s design, construction, or materials.

 You need to keep your ABS sensors clean and debris-free for a long time and check them regularly.
 This is to ensure that they function properly over a long period of time.
-If you have problems with your ABS system, be sure to have your vehicle inspected by a qualified mechanic or technician who can help you diagnose any problems with your vehicle and prevent further damage.
+If you have problems with your anti-lock braking system system, be sure to have your vehicle inspected by a qualified mechanic or technician who can help you diagnose any problems with your vehicle and prevent further damage.

 Using ABS Sensor Test Tool